clarity20/fasder/README.md

 # How It Works

-When you initialize the fasder system (typically through your shell config scripts), fasder creates a hook function which will be executed upon completion of every shell command.
-The hook will scan your commands for file and directory names, adding each one to its database.
+When you initialize the fasder system (typically through your shell config scripts), fasder creates a hook function which will be executed after every shell command.
+The hook will scan your commands for file and directory names and add them to its database.

 # Compatibility